| ·

 If this is expected to be a low-traffic system,

-then almost all of this traffic is the result of
+then almost all of the traffic shown in these displays is the result of

 various bots doing automated scans of parts of the internet address space.